news-scraper/news_scraper/README.md

 ### Scraping

-`NewsScraper::Scraper#scrape` will allow either yields the transformed data or returns an array of the transformed data for all Google News RSS articles for a query.
+`NewsScraper::Scraper#scrape` will return an array of the transformed data for all Google News RSS articles for the given query.

+Optionally, you can pass in a block and it will yield the transformed data on a per-article basis.

-It takes in 1 parameter `:query`.
+It takes in 1 parameter `query:`.

 Array notation
 ```